Types of sayings -- adding source

 : : the substitution of an agreeable or inoffensive expression for one that may offend or suggest something unpleasant; also : the expression so substituted

-See also: the meaning and origin of 'outside the box'.
+See also: the meaning and origin of the phrase 'outside the box'.